The Best Part of Valentine’s Day…

 Valentine’s Day games for dance class can be an especially good way to shake things up during the long winter months.
-When the weather is cold and the sun sets early, when school gets stressful and summer feels a million years away, dance games can help breathe new life into your classes.
+When the weather is cold and the sun sets early, when school gets stressful and summer feels a million years away, these Valentine’s Day dance games can help breathe new life into your classes.
 To keep your students having fun all winter long, I invite you to check out The Holistic Collection of Dance Games for the Winter Season.
 In this collection, you’ll find more detailed descriptions for the activities listed below, plus additional Valentine’s Day dance games, Christmas/Holiday themed games, and winter-themed dance games.

 How do dance class games help students learn?